-At an elevation of 8,700, this area was explored by John C. Fremont on his return from California in 1844, and some settlers are said to have arrived here in the 1870s, though the primary population of this region was the Ute Indian Tribe.
+At an elevation of 8,700, this area was explored by John C. Fremont on his return from California in 1844, and some settlers are said to have arrived here in the 1870s.
+However, the primary population of this region was the Ute Indian Tribe.

-In the late 1890s, the name of the town was changed again due to another Freshwater in California.
-This time they named it after James McClurg Guffey, an oilman and capitalist.
+In the late 1890s, the town’s name was changed again due to another Freshwater in California.
+This time they named it after James McClurg Guffey, an oilman, and capitalist.
 Guffey was known throughout the region for its dances, which included lots of fiddlers and other musicians.
 It reached its peak during this period, with over 500 residents and 40 businesses.
-Most brought here with the promise of Gold.
+Most brought here with the promise of gold.

 There were many mines and prospects around Guffey, but in the end, the total production recorded was minor.
 Nearby cattle ranches and lumber operations supported Guffey while mining wasn’t profitable.
 In the Park County Bulletin, dated January 17, 1902, we find:

 “With this issue, the GUFFEY PROSPECTOR will cease publication.
-This is due in part to tho fact that the camp has another paper, and to the additional fact that the Freshwater districts have failed, so far, to develop sufficiently to support a newspaper.
+This is due in part to the fact that the camp has another paper and to the additional fact that the Freshwater districts have failed, so far, to develop sufficiently to support a newspaper.
 The PROSPECTOR has for some time been published from the BULLETIN office, and while working faithfully for the camp, it has never been a paying investment.
-Those in the Freshwater districts who wish to settle their accounts with the paper, can do so with Captain Sylvis, at the Guffey post office.
+Those in the Freshwater districts who wish to settle their accounts with the paper can do so with Captain Sylvis at the Guffey post office.
 To those who wish it, the BULLETIN will be continued to their address, and we will try to make it meet their requirements as always up with the news of Park county.
-We still have faith in the Freshwater districts, and believe that, when sufficient depth has been obtained, there will be pay mines made and profitable mining done.”
+We still have faith in the Freshwater districts and believe that, when sufficient depth has been obtained, there will be pay mines made and profitable mining is done.”

-Guffey sits in a very scenic area, created by three ancient volcanoes.
+Guffey sits in a very scenic area created by three ancient volcanoes.
 The Guffey volcanic center is part of the Thirty-nine Mile Volcanic area, the largest remnant of the Central Colorado volcanic field.
-Two mineral springs a mile south of Guffey featured spring waters bubbling up from large mounds over 20 feet high and 50 feet across.
+Two mineral springs a mile south of Guffey feature spring waters bubbling up from large mounds over 20 feet high and 50 feet across.

 Colorado Historic Newspapers Collection